input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

 // Specifies the necessary data to update a public DID. message UpdateDIDOperation {
-    bytes previous_operation_hash = 1; // The hash of the operation that issued the DID. string id = 2; // @exclude TODO: To be redefined after we start using this operation. repeated UpdateDIDAction actions = 3; // The actual updates to perform on the DID.
+    bytes previous_operation_hash = 1; // The hash of the most recent operation that was used to create or update the DID. string id = 2; // @exclude TODO: To be redefined after we start using this operation. repeated UpdateDIDAction actions = 3; // The actual updates to perform on the DID.
 }